linhlhpham/linhlhpham.github.io/index.md

 - **Cluster 4** represents the popularity of Hip-hop.
 It is pretty expected that Hip-hop songs are likely to be more popular when they have a strong rhythm and cheerful mood, creating a lively feel when combined with high danceability.
 However, it’s interesting to note that songs in this genre should contain fewer explicit lyrics and fall within a moderate tempo range.

 <center><img src="images/spotify clustering.png"/></center>

 ---
+### Homeownership and Delinquency: Decoding the Impact on Credit Card Holders

+---
 <center>© 2023 Thanh Phan.
 Powered by Jekyll and the Minimal Theme.</center>